Sandeepv68/wrapsplash/README.md

 This library depends on [axios](https://www.npmjs.com/package/axios) to make requests to the [Unsplash API](https://unsplash.com/documentation).
 Install Axios as a dependency.

 ### Changelog
+#### v4.0.0
+- Major refactorings
+- Updated documentation

 #### v3.0.8
 - Dependency updates

 #### v3.0.7
 - Library is now a UMD module, runs on client and server-side
 - Dependencies are now external
-- Compressed builds asset size reduced to 17KiB
+- Compressed builds asset size reduced to 19KiB
 - AJAX migrated to Axios from fetch.
 - Tests migrated to Jest